 When a fight breaks out, the police may show up and place one or more person under arrest.
 However, the police do not always arrest the right person and an innocent person can end up facing criminal assault charges.

 Assault charges can be charged as misdemeanors or felonies, depending on the circumstances but any assault conviction can carry serious penalties.
 There are a number of legal defenses your Missouri criminal defense attorney can raise to get the charges against you dropped or reduced.
-Contact the Joshua Wilson Law Firm with any questions or concerns you have about your charges and constitutional rights.
+Contact the Higher Level Legal Law Firm with any questions or concerns you have about your charges and constitutional rights.

 Assault Charges in Missouri